Posts

 Image

-I just noticed this on my inhaler the other day, I knew they were putting counters on rescue inhalers, but didn't realize they were using them on maintenance inhalers.
-I've only been using this for 2 months!
-This is my Dulera inhaler, it's my every-day maintenance (or controller) medication.
+I just noticed a counter on my inhaler the other day, I knew they were putting counters on rescue inhalers, but didn't realize they were using them on maintenance inhalers.
 Some people get a little confused by the different types of inhalers.
-This is one that I take EVERY DAY, whether I feel symptoms or not.
-You can't "feel" swelling in your lungs, but that's what can happen if you don't control your asthma.
-Then if you get a simple cold on top of the swelling that is already in your lungs, it can lead to trouble.
+I take one EVERY DAY, whether I feel symptoms or not.
+You can't "feel" swelling in your lungs, but that's what can happen if you don't take an anti-inflammatory inhaler every day to control the swelling.
+When those of us with asthma get a simple cold (on top of the swelling that is already in the lungs), it can lead to trouble.
 My kids and I all have allergies and asthma, which means that if we're not careful, our lungs can swell because they are constantly being annoyed by the allergens we are breathing in.
 It also means that we are a lot more likely to get pneumonia or bronchitis if we have a cold.
-And pneumonia has caused Son #2 a
+Pneumonia has caused 12 hospitalizations for Son #2 and daughter Kitty.
+A simple cold isn't so simple when ...

 There's an app for that!